Controlling a microscopic robot inside the body. Promising first test results

 Navigation through the colon

 Microscopic robots have no batteries.
 Your systems are powered by the same magnetic field that controls the device.
 Thanks to the use of ultrasound, the research team proved that the robot can move in different directions in the intestine, using mice that were under anesthesia for the tests.
-The Robot were introduced into the carcass through the large intestine.
+The Robots were introduced into the carcass through the large intestine.
 It was a conscious decision made by the researchers, who wanted to make sure their device would not be stopped by digested food residues.
 On a short film (see above) you can see how the microscopic robot moves: - Moving the robot around the colon is like using a luggage cart at the airport.
 That way we can get to the terminal faster, "says engineer Luis Solorio from Purdue University. - It's not just you who move, but also the people around you.
 In the colon there are various liquids and organic materials that the robot can use It is not an easy journey, he adds.

 A small robot, big challenges